top of page

 Offer in Compromise

-Taxpayers that owe taxes and cannot pay them in full can enter into collection alternative agreements with tax authorities.
-When the taxpayer lacks the funds to pay the taxes before the collection statute expiration date (CSED), debtors may be able to enter into an Offer in Compromise Doubt as to Collectibility (OIC-DATC) agreement to settle their tax for less than they owe.
+Taxpayers that owe taxes and cannot pay them in full can enter into collection alternative agreements with taxing authorities.
+When the taxpayer lacks the funds to pay the taxes before the collection statute expiration date (CSED), they may be able to enter into an Offer in Compromise Doubt as to Collectibility (OIC-DATC) agreement to settle their tax for less than they owe.

 Offer in Compromise Doubt as to Liability (OIC-DATL)